-There’s a guidebook for your pannier, no matter where you’d like to cycle in France
+There’s a guidebook for your pannier, no matter where you’d like to cycle in France.

 Tim Hughes' Cycling in France is an oldie but a goodie, and one that Graham Robb, author of The Discovery of France, describes it as “still one of the best practical books on cycling in France”.
 Lonely Planet’s Cycling France by Ethan Gelber is a more modern take on the same theme, with practical information and route suggestions.
 Its 34 rides are broken down regionally; combined, they cover 6000km and 119 days of riding, and each can be enjoyed independently or part of a longer tour.

-Cycling the Canal du Midi by Declan Lyons is one of the most detailed guides in English to what is arguably the most famous/popular canal route in France.
+Cycling the Canal du Midi (UK, US) by Declan Lyons is one of the most detailed guides in English to what is arguably the most famous/popular canal route in France.
 It's another Cicerone title.
 An another option is Biking the Canal du Midi, the English translation of the original French title by Phillippe Calas.
 In Kindle there is A Cycling Guide to the Canal de Garonne and the Canal du Midi by Iain Griffiths.

 The Grand Traverse of the Massif Central: By Mountain Bike, Road Bike or on Foot, by Cicerone, details the 700km mountain bike route from Clermont-Ferrand in Auvergne to Montpellier in Languedoc-Roussillon.
 The route takes in each of the regions crossed by the Central Massif, as well as the Cévennes.
 The book, by Alan Castle, offers road and walking alternatives to the main MTB route, which is split into 17 stages.